 Day 07 – Drive to Mandalay.
 Overnight in hotel

-Day 08 – Visit of Mandalay Hill, Kuthodaw Pagoda, Shwenandaw Monastery, Atumashi Monastery, Mandalay Palace and Mahamuni Pagoda
+Day 08 – Visit Mandalay Hill, Kuthodaw Pagoda, Shwenandaw Monastery, Atumashi Monastery, Mandalay Palace, and Mahamuni Pagoda

-Day 09 – Boat ride to Mingun and visit of the town
+Day 09 – Boat ride to Mingun and visit the town

-Day 10 – Visit of the ancient towns of Sagaing, Innwa and Amarapura with its famous U Bein Teak Bridge
+Day 10 – Visit the ancient towns of Sagaing, Innwa, and Amarapura with its famous U Bein Teak Bridge

-Day 12 – Full day visit of the archaeological zone of Bagan
+Day 12 – Full day visit to the archaeological zone of Bagan

 Day 13- Drive to Pyay.
 Overnight in hotel